Charge creation: Assignment, Lien, Set-off, Hypothecation, Pledge, Mortgage,Actionable claim, and Trust receipt

-Right of set-off: The right of set-off means that a customer is having one or more accounts with the bank in credit balance.
+Right of set-off: The right of set-off means that a customer has one or more accounts with the bank in credit balance.
 The customer also owes money to a banker in another account or other accounts.
-In the above circumstance, then the banker has the right to reduce the amount which the borrower owes to him from the credit balance available in his other account/s.
+In the above circumstance, then the banker has the right to reduce the amount that the borrower owes to him from the credit balance available in his other account/s.
 This right of a banker is known as the right of set-off or the right of combining accounts.
 The right of set-off is available to the bank only when the money owed to the bank is a certain sum, which should be due at the time of set-off and there shall not be an agreement, express or implied to the contrary.

 Lien: Lien is akin to bailment.
 It is the right to retain goods or securities belonging to a debtor until dues are paid fully to the retainer (the creditor).
 No special agreement is necessary for creating the right of lien.
 Banks are conferred with the right to retention of goods or security ( such as cheques, bills of exchange, deposits, etc,), by way of general lien, until some claim attaching to it, is satisfied or discharged.
 The lien extends to all such documents under which money will or may be payable to the customer.